 1. Map out your ideal buying process

-While it may take more time to develop your initial funnel, monitoring these goals will give you more insight into how users move through your site.
+Monitoring your funnel will give you more insight into how users move through your site.
 Then, you can use this information to maximize the amount of prospects that arrive at the “purchase” level of the funnel.

 For example, if you run an ecommerce site, your buying process might look like this: